Throughout history, people of different languages and cultures have made use of interpretation to communicate with and understand each other.

 Interpreters have always been involved in the development of international trade and cultural exchange.

 But it was only towards the end of the 19th century, with the appearance of the first international organisations and of regular conferences, that some people were able to make a living as interpreters.
+The Paris Peace Conference of 1919 is widely viewed as the starting point of modern conference interpreting.

 Conference interpretation is conveying a message spoken in one language into another.
 It is practised at international summits, professional seminars, and bilateral or multilateral meetings of heads of State and Government.